background

 Revenue and variable costs are both impacted by the change in units sold since all three metrics are correlated.

 Under all three cases, the contribution margin remains constant at 90% because the variable costs increase (and decrease) based on the change in the units sold.
-But since the fixed costs are $100mm regardless of the number of units sold, the difference in operating margin among the cases is substantial.

-The operating margin in the base case is 50% as calculated earlier and the benefits of high DOL can be seen in the upside case.
+The operating margin in the base case is 50%, as calculated earlier, and the benefits of high DOL can be seen in the upside case.

 However, the downside case is where we can see the negative side of high DOL, as the operating margin fell from 50% to 10% due to the decrease in units sold.